 Petitions

-NLF: Boards must be aware that any pending petitions and any petitions submitted after June 30, 2022, will not be investigated or certified by DOL.
+NLF: Boards must inform appropriate staff that any pending petitions and any petitions submitted after June 30, 2022, will not be investigated or certified by DOL.

-LF: Boards may submit petitions to the Office of Trade Adjustment Assistance through the online system; however, these petitions will be held and remain uninvestigated and uncertified in the absence of future legislation.
+LF: Boards may submit petitions to the Office of Trade Adjustment Assistance through the online system; however, these petitions will be held, will not be investigated, and will remain uncertified in the absence of future legislation.

 Funding